pypa/twine/.github/ISSUE_TEMPLATE.md

 python --version
 ```

+3) How did you install twine?
+Did you use your operating system's package manager or pip or something else?

-3) Version of twine you have installed (include complete output of):
+4) Version of twine you have installed (include complete output of):
 ``` bash
 twine --version
 ```

-4) Which package repository are you targeting?
+5) Which package repository are you targeting?

 If you're having issues uploading a specific package, you *must* include a copy of the following: